Last updated: April 23, 2026

 Try It Yourself

 The easiest way to find out if a product is halal is to scan it.
-Download HalalChecker AI and try scanning a product from your kitchen — you get 2 free scans per month with no account required.
+Download HalalChecker AI and try scanning a product from your kitchen.
+You get 2 free scans per month with no account required.